InspiryThemes/realplaces-docs/docs/home-banner-map-slider.md

-You can display on of following three things below header on homepage.
+You can display one of following three things below header on homepage.

 - **Image Banner**
 - **Google Map**